Belal0066/DNS_Server/README.md

 #### **d.
 Performance and Scalability**

-- **Concurrency**: The server should be capable of handling multiple client queries concurrently by using **threading** or **multiprocessing** to ensure efficient query processing.
+- **Concurrency**:  The server should be capable of handling multiple client queries concurrently by using threading.

 #### **e.
 Logging and Monitoring**

-- The server should maintain logs of all incoming queries, responses, and errors for troubleshooting and monitoring.
+-  The server should maintain logs of incoming queries, responses, and errors.
-  - **Query count**: Total number of queries processed.
-  - **Error count**: Number of failed queries and error codes.
-  - **Active connections**: List of current active client connections.

 ---